-Administrative enquiries should be directed to the appropriate e-mail address to avoid unnecessary delays in the response.
+Administrative enquiries should be directed to the appropriate e-mail address to avoid unnecessary delays in the response; and should always include the student number in the subject line.
 You should only send an enquiry to one e-mail address at a time.
 Multiple enquiries should be split appropriately and e-mailed to the correct e-mail addresses.
 This will ensure that there is no confusion as to who must respond.